Sukurudo/Team-4/README.md

 ## Dashboard
 We are planning to use Tableau for the dashboard and will be displaying the analysis from all three methologies.

+### Interactive Elements:
+  The Tableau page will allow you to select between the accuracy report and charts from each of the three methologies:
+  Page 1) Welcome Page and Feature Importance
+  Page 2) Random Forest Model
+  Page 3) Decision Tree Model
+  Page 4) Logistic Regression Model